 The twist ending with Meredith’s unassuming book-worm Henry Bemis breaking his glasses is potentially the most iconic moment in the program’s history.
 That undeniably good twist has helped camouflage for decades that the other 20-odd minutes of “Time Enough at Last” aren’t themselves really all that good.
 It’s obviously a fine showcase for Meredith and he gives it his all.
 Beyond that, though, there really isn’t much more to it.
 The characters who are disparaging of Bemis and his love of books seem to do so simply because it’s what the script requires, and Bemis himself doesn’t have much more dimension either.
 In fact, what stands out most about this episode is how obvious it all feels.
 It’s a twist worthy of The Twilight Zone that its best-remembered story is in many respects one of its least interesting.

-Photo credit: Still from “The Masks”
+Photo credit: Promotional still from “The Masks”